Downside Abbey: Child abuse

 The Independent Schools Inspectorate's most recent report, 2013, states: "The arrangements for welfare, health and safety are excellent.
 The school's safeguarding arrangements are much improved since the November 2010 inspection and, as in the advisory visit in November 2011, policies and practice meet the requirements in full.
 Thorough procedures ensure the safe recruitment of staff, and all the necessary checks are carried out...The quality of the pupils' spiritual, moral, social and cultural education is excellent.
 This fulfils the school's aim of developing high personal standards in each pupil in the light of the school's Christian context.
 By the time they leave, their personal development is excellent...The quality of the school's arrangements for pastoral care is excellent."

 In November 2017, the national Independent Inquiry into Child Sexual Abuse (IICSA) started to examine evidence of children being targeted for abuse at Downside School, along with another major Catholic school located at Ampleforth Abbey, as part of its investigation into the prevalence of paedophilia in the English Benedictine Congregation and its failures to properly protect young people over many decades.
 IICSA heard that children at the two schools could still be "at risk".
 The enquiry heard evidence that in 2012, the then headmaster, Father Leo Maidlow Davis, who is now the senior monk at Downside Abbey, made trips with a loaded wheelbarrow to a distant part of its grounds, where he made a bonfire, destroying staff files dating back to the early 1980s that might have contained evidence of child abuse at the school.

 Father Charles Fitzgerald-Lombard, abbot of Downside from 1990 to 1998, was among three Downside abbots accused by Father Aidan Bellenger, in a private letter, of tolerating child abuse.
 Father Aidan, abbot from 2006 to 2014, said his predecessors "protected and encouraged" paedophile monks.
 Wrongdoers at the school were quietly moved between Benedictine monasteries and parishes when they fell under suspicion.
 Reference was made to instructions from Rome to destroy documents that were damaging to priests.
 Father Leo insisted that his decision to make a bonfire of Downside's staff files was prompted by a desire to "get rid of unnecessary old material".
 He accepted that the files should, under safeguarding requirements, have been kept for 70 years, conceding that he may have unintentionally destroyed information about child abuse.

 Repercussions

 In May 2020, it was reported that in the time following the 2018 release of the IICSA report, the school experienced major financial difficulties due to legal costs, settlement payments and falling rolls, and was obliged to sell some of its Renaissance-era paintings.

 In media

+In 1997, the monks and choirboys released an album of choral music through Virgin Records.
+This was covered in the BBC Everyman episode "Virgin and the Abbey".

-The Abbey and the daily activities of two monks were the subject of Episode 1 of the television series Retreat: Meditations from a Monastery, first shown on BBC Four in October 2017.
+The Abbey and the daily activities of two monks were the subject of the first episode of the television series Retreat: Meditations from a Monastery, first shown on BBC Four in October 2017.